 Engineering Technology

-The second degree is offered at our distance locations across western North Carolina, concentrating on technical operations.
-The curriculum is designed for career-focused working adults who wish to pursue their degree through part-time study.
+- The hybrid program focuses on Technical Operations and is designed for career-focused working adults who wish to pursue their degree through part-time study.
 The first two years of the program may be taken at any North Carolina Community College or on campus in Cullowhee.
-Students receive instruction through online courses and evening classes at off-site locations.
-This second program is not ABET accredited.
-Graduates of our ABET-accredited BSET program are landing outstanding jobs with employers in industries such as aerospace/aviation, automotive, online retail, heavy equipment, outdoor recreation, and many more.

 College of Engineering and Technology